MicrosoftDocs/office-docs-powershell/spmt/spmt-ps/spmt/Start-SPMTMigration.md

 Start-SPMTMigration
 ```

-Start a migration with one on-prem migration task and one file share migration task.
+Start a migration with one SharePoint migration task and one File Share migration task.

 ## PARAMETERS

 ### -NoShow
 In "-NoShow" mode, a message will be displayed to indicate that the migration is running in the background.
 Note: Use the 'Show-SPMTMigration' to bring the migration from background to foreground.
-The task ID, data source location, target location and migration status will be displayed.
+The task ID, data source location, target location and migration status will be displayed in the console.

 ```yaml